towersvault/shinpokered/README.md

 The bag now supports an additional item list for an extra 20 slots of space!
 Press START on the bag menu to hot-swap the item list that populates the active bag.
+The game's systems will generally detect items in the non-active bag space.
-Only the active bag's item list is recognized by the game's systems.
+Unique systems, such as Pokemon Stadium, will only recognize the active bag's item list.

 Each pokemon on your team has a field move slot.
 These slots can temporarily hold a HM move for overworld-use only.